10 Chart Types

 10.11 Control chart

 Control charts are used in statistical process control (SPC) to verify that a process variable is under control.
 The value of such a variable must remain within certain limits.
-A control chart is really nothing more than a line chart of the variable’s measurements with horizontal lines for the control limits.
+A control chart is essentially a line chart of the variable’s measurements with horizontal lines for the control limits.

 Limits

-The control limits are calculated from the data and are set at 2-3 standard deviations from the mean, depending on the type of process.
-Often you will also see a horizontal line on the control chart that represents the mean.
-This line is referred to as CL (Central Line).
+The control limits are calculated from the data and are typically set at 2-3 standard deviations from the mean, depending on the process type.
+Often, a horizontal line representing the mean (CL - Central Line) is also included in the control chart.

 Task 10.11 File: Chart_Control.xlsx

-As an example, a continuous chemical process in which the temperature of the reaction mixture is monitored every hour.
-Proper control of this process requires that the temperature remain within 2 standard deviations from the mean.
+For example, consider a continuous chemical process where the temperature of the reaction mixture is monitored hourly.
+Proper control of this process requires the temperature to remain within 2 standard deviations of the mean.

 Open the file.
-The file contains a table for hour and temperature data.
+The file contains a table with hour and temperature data.

-Enter in the cells H1 and H2 a formula for the mean and standarddeviation of the temperature data.
+Enter formulas in cells H1 and H2 to calculate the mean and standard deviation of the temperature data.

 Enter the following formulas